-This usually comes in the form of some sort of injuries consistent with an individual being sexually abused over a period of time.
+This usually comes in the form of some injury consistent with an individual being sexually abused over some time.

-These two areas – the DNA and the SART Exam – are areas that the defense can hire an expert in order to challenge the prosecution's evidence and show either that there is no DNA or the DNA that is found doesn't necessarily mean that there has been some sexual abuse, and then also having an expert who understands what should or would be present if somebody was sexually abused is obviously a significant factor in the jury's determination if the case goes to trial as to whether somebody has committed this particular crime.
+These two areas – the DNA and the SART Exam – are areas that the defense can hire an expert to challenge the prosecution's evidence and show either that there is no DNA or the DNA that is found doesn't necessarily mean that there has been some sexual abuse, and then also having an expert who understands what should or would be present if somebody was sexually abused is a significant factor in the jury's determination if the case goes to trial as to whether somebody has committed this particular crime.

 Penalties for Continuous Sexual Abuse of a Child

-The thing that makes this charge so serious is that if someone is convicted of this type of offense, they could be looking at fifteen years to life, which basically means they'd have to serve 85% of fifteen years before they would be eligible to get paroled, which means they can never get out if the Parole Board felt they were too dangerous to be put back into society.
+The thing that makes this charge so severe is that if someone is convicted of this type of offense, they could be looking at fifteen years to life, which means they'd have to serve 85% of fifteen years before they would be eligible to get paroled, which means they can never get out if the Parole Board felt they were too dangerous to be put back into society.

-So, with this type of fire power, the prosecution really has a lot of bargaining strength when it comes to negotiating these types of sex crime offenses, because if the person doesn't work out a resolution with them, then they can try to seek the fifteen to life penalty against that person.
+So, with this type of firepower, the prosecution has a lot of bargaining strength when negotiating these types of sex crime offenses.
+If the person doesn't work out a resolution with them, they can seek the fifteen to life penalty against that person.

 Also, if you're convicted of 288.5 of the Penal Code, this is a strike.
 It will be on your record for life in California.

-You'll have to register as a sex offender for the rest of your life and there's a number of other conditions that can be placed on you by the judge and the prosecutor in this type of offense
+You'll have to register as a sex offender for the rest of your life, and several other conditions can be placed on you by the judge and the prosecutor in this type of offense

 So, the bottom line is the penalties for continuous sexual abuse of a minor or child are some of the most severe penalties in sex crime-related offenses.

 What can you do to help yourself if you are Charged with PC 288.5?